New Laptops vs. Refurbished Laptops

 A refurbished laptop is either a computer that has been returned to the retailer or manufacturer for a refund by a customer or a computer that has just come off a lease.
 The computer may have had a slight defect or simply not met a customer’s expectations.
 Before a laptop can be resold, any defective components are repaired or replaced and the computer is then carefully examined to ensure it works properly.
 Any computer that goes through this process must be identified as refurbished or reconditioned.
-Refurbished laptops can be a bargain compared to some new models, but it's important to make a few comparisons first to make sure you're getting a good deal.

 New laptop models usually have the latest features.
 Refurbished laptops typically aren’t much different.
 You may see differences between the specifications of new and refurbished laptops, though.
 At times, however, the refurbished computer may have the advantage, offering better built-in networking features, a premium graphics card, or additional software which you might pay a premium for in a brand-new computer.
 Compare all listed features of the refurbished laptop to the new laptop to ensure that you are getting an accurate comparison.